For Those with Visual Impairments

 Pro Tip: "Place a Hold" doesn't always mean "go on a waiting list."
 You can use the hold feature to have a book sent from one location in Jacksonville to another one that's closer to you!

-1. Visit our catalog or the homepage of our website and search for books, audiobooks, DVDs, or CDs you'd like to check out.
+1. Place Your Hold: Visit our catalog and search for books and other items you'd like to check out.

-4. Library staff will bring your items out to you and place them in your trunk, back seat, passenger seat... whatever works for you!
+4. Pick Up Your Items: Library staff will bring your items out to your car!

 Available materials include regular print books, large print books, audiobooks on CD, magazines, music CDs and DVDs.
 Note: We are unable to send Traveling Tales Kits or lendable technology (such as Chromebooks or hotspots) through the mail.